Past Editions

 • Hack Microsoft Using Microsoft Signed Binaries by Pierre-Alexandre Braeken

-• Hacking POS PoS Systems by Jackson Thuraisamy & Jason Tran
+• Hacking POS PoS Systems by Jackson Thuraisamy and Jason Tran

 • Don’t Kill My Cat by Charles F. Hamilton